 Both architecture and food interact with our sensory apparatus.
 Seeing, hearing, touching, smelling – also tasting – come into play when we experience one space or enjoy a dish.
 Architecture has deepened layers of the flavor, while food extended the imaginary of the space.

 Inspired by the book The Architect’s Meal, we have made this special column ArchiFood – A Combination of Senses to portray the correlations between Food & Architecture.
 Here you will find tasty recipes that tie to specific architectural settings.

 Who says that architecture cannot be tasted?
 Let’s have a bite!

 “The black curved shells, the orange sauce and green parsley are a symphony for the eyes and for the palate.
 My father gave me the recipe when I was a child.
 But there are many variants around the Adriatic coast.
-And perhaps also in the small houses around St. Nicholas Church in the old and […]
+And perhaps also in the small houses around the Church of the Holy Cross in […]

 “Mortar is a mixture of sand, lime and water.
 The surface of the meringues looks like a light mortar that holds and hides a very simple, round shape.
 The cake almost matches the sand and the beautiful, light-coloured sand dunes at Løkken and the North Sea.”

 “The lamb chops and the tangle of green between them are like a labyrinthine town with cobblestones and irregularities between allays and houses.
 That is what the small medieval town of Motovun in Istria is like.
 You will also eat well there.”

 “The wrapper of wonton is relatively thin and will become transparent after boiled.
 It not only enriches the taste, but also adds layers of visual pleasure.
 Just like those buildings with glass features.”